Princess Alexandra Hospital: Industrial action: Junior doctors’ strike update

 Is there anything I should do now?

 No, we will contact you if your appointment needs to be rescheduled due to strike action.
-Please try not to call the booking line, as we anticipate a high call volume.

 Should I cancel my appointment on the day of strikes?